-After the closing date, the first stage in the selection process will be to conduct a sift of completed application forms against the essential criteria.
+After the closing date, the first stage in the selection process will be to assess your application against the essential criteria.

 You must demonstrate on the relevant page of the application form how you meet each of the criteria stated.
-If you do not fully demonstrate by example how you meet each of the eligibility criteria, you will not be progressed to the next stage of the process.
-Please note: the panel will not refer to the employment history section to demonstrate a requirement for a number of years' experience.
+If you do not fully demonstrate by example how you meet each of the eligibility criteria, you will not progress to the next stage of the process.

+Please note: the panel will not refer to the employment history section to demonstrate a requirement for the number of years experience.